carlomatik/ProgrammierBar/README.md

 c4:
 <!-- <mark> a calender with markings for closed days, special days, days of events and so on </mark>  -->
+Below you can see the current month with its events.
+The different colours stands for events of a private (red) or public nature. (green)
 ![SampleCalender, Calender](Images/cal.png)

 c5: